 Set an oven to 220˚C, and lightly grease a baking tray with butter.
 Put a mixing bowl in the freezer.

 Add the flour, baking powder and chilled butter to the cold bowl.
 Rub the mixture into breadcrumbs.
 Don't spend too long on this, or the mixture will warm up.
+Or just use a food processor.

 Remove the baked scones to a wire rack to cool.